 Communications – Radios

 The team is predominantly responsible and needs to be in contact at all times with the Maritime and Coastguard Agency (what used be known as HM Coastguard) and operates Marine VHF licensed frequency radios.
-These are either waterproof handheld iCom radios used when away from our vehicles, or more powerful fixed iCom radios in the vehicles and at our Headquarters.
+These are either waterproof handheld Motorola radios used when away from our vehicles, or more powerful fixed Motorola radios in the vehicles and at our Headquarters.
 As well as maritime and emergency channels the team has a license to also operate a secure channel for operational team communications.
 We are approved on the OFCOM Airwave Sharers list.

 We carry a range of medical equipment on our vehicles.
 These include comprehensive first aid kits, defibrillators, resuscitation equipment and different types of stretchers.